 Abstract

 A field experiment was conducted during the Rabi season of 2024–25 at the Experimental Farm, Mewar University, Chittorgarh (Rajasthan), to evaluate the effect of Integrated Nutrient Management (INM) on the growth, yield, and economics of Indian mustard (Brassica juncea L.).
 The study involved nine treatments combining different levels of recommended dose of fertilizers (RDF) with organic sources like vermicompost and poultry manure, as well as biofertilizers (Azotobacter and PSB).
-Results revealed that treatment T9 (75% RDF + S @ 40 kg ha⁻¹ + Vermicompost @ 5 t ha⁻¹ + Azotobacter + PSB) recorded the highest seed yield (1795.74 kg ha⁻¹), stover yield (6155.69 kg ha⁻¹), and leaf area index (2.44).
+Results revealed that treatment T9 (75% RDF + S at 40 kg ha⁻¹ + Vermicompost at 5 t ha⁻¹ + Azotobacter + PSB) recorded the highest seed yield (1795.74 kg ha⁻¹), stover yield (6155.69 kg ha⁻¹), and leaf area index (2.44).
 Growth attributes such as plant height and yield components like number of siliquae per plant and seeds per siliqua were significantly improved with integrated nutrient application.
+The treatment also accounted for significant economic returns compared to control.
 The findings underscore that a combination of organic, inorganic, and biological sources enhances mustard productivity and soil health, though economic returns vary depending on input costs.

 Keywords